📙ACT/Question Types

 Main Idea & Central Theme

 Asks you to identify the primary purpose, main idea, or central argument of a passage or paragraph.
-Tests comprehension of the big picture.
+The correct answer covers the whole passage — not just one part.

 Example Question